-6.4.2.
-Identification
+6.4.2 Identification

-- Materiality analysis of ESG risks in their intersection with the different risks in the Company's Catalogue (e.g., credit, market, liquidity or operational), and where applicable, by portfolio or segment, identifying the most relevant ones for the Entity. - Setting (definition of criteria) of reference taxonomies at the VidaCaixa Group level, enabling a common understanding of risk factors and exposure to ESG risks. - Implementation of taxonomy criteria in ESG risk management processes.
+- Linking ESG risks with the different risks in the company's Risk Register (e.g., credit, market, liquidity or operational), and where applicable, by portfolio or segment, identifying the most relevant ones for the Entity. - Setting (definition of criteria) out reference taxonomies at the VidaCaixa Subgroup level, enabling a common understanding of risk factors and exposure to ESG risks. - Implementation of taxonomy criteria in ESG risk management processes.

-6.4.3.
-Investment and new clients
+6.4.3 Investment and new clients

-- Compilation of relevant information on (potential) investee companies on its own behalf or on behalf of its clients, from the ESG perspective. - Analysis of the admissibility of new clients, according to ESG factors.
+- Compilation of relevant information on (potential) investee companies on its own behalf or on behalf of its clients, from the ESG perspective. - Analysis of the admissibility of new clients, according to ESG factors and always in accordance with this Policy.

-6.4.4.
-Measurement and control
+6.4.4 Measurement and control